This Day in Rock History - Oct. 10th

 This Day in Rock History - Oct.
 7th

-1975: After a lengthy battle with immigration, John Lennon is finally allowed to remain the United States as the U.S. Court of Appeals strikes down his deportation order.
+1975: After a lengthy battle with immigration, John Lennon is finally allowed to remain in the United States as the U.S. Court of Appeals strikes down his deportation order.

 Paul Revere Passes Away at 76